AwesomeTechnologies/Vegetation-Studio-Instanced-Indirect/README.md

 The VS_indirect.cginc file is located in the Shader subfolder of VegetationStudio.
 If someone wants to include this file with a asset store asset they are free to do this.

-Currently the instanced indirect rendering is only working on single submesh models.
-I am working on support for multi submesh.

 <i>
 #pragma instancing_options procedural:setup</br>
 #pragma multi_compile GPU_FRUSTUM_ON __</br>